 How is Golfer’s Elbow treated?

 In most instances a conservative approach is warranted.
-Patient compliance to the prescribe regime is key to recovery.
+Patient compliance to the prescribed regime is key to recovery.
 During the initial phase of treatment ice may be applied several times a day to reduce swelling.
 The affected extremity will require strict rest from any motion that produces symptoms.
 Lifting, gripping and carrying activities must be minimized to reduce further damage and facilitate the healing process.
 NSAIDs (nonsteroidal anti-inflammatory drugs) such as aspirin, ibuprofen and naproxen may be taken to alleviate pain and inflammation.
 Some patients may require a cortisone injection to relieve these symptoms.
 Special exercises to increase flexibility and strength are part of the rehabilitation phase of treatment.

 While most clients respond well to conservative treatment about 10% will need surgical intervention to relieve symptoms.
-If the pain is a result of tendonosis then the affected tissues may be removed in a procedure called tendon debridement.
+If the pain is a result of tendinosis then the affected tissues may be removed in a procedure called tendon debridement.
 However, Golfer’s elbow is more commonly treated by a medial epicondyle release.
 This surgery frees the tendon from the medial epicondyle, removes scar tissue that may have formed and re-anchors the tendon to nearby fascia.
 Post-operatively the elbow is immobilized for a period of time.
 Exercises and therapy are then employed to restore function and flexibility.